-Interviewers for professional positions will often ask about your work philosophy, and they’ll want to hear examples that demonstrate your philosophy in action.
-You’ll get this question most often in careers that involve counseling, nursing, teaching and executive management.
+Interviewers for professional positions will often ask about your work philosophy, and they’ll want to hear examples that illustrate your philosophy in action.
+You’ll get this question most often in careers that involve counseling, nursing, teaching, and executive management.

 What the Interviewer Expects